rwth-irt/lbrmed-ros/README.md

 Please look at the READMEs in the specific hardware packages.
 **When using the real robot, always keep a safe distance and set up your safety configuration as required**.

+## Why Another KUKA LBR Med / iiwa 14 ROS Package?
+* The widely used [iiwa_stack](https://github.com/IFL-CAMP/iiwa_stack) from TUM did not allow us to **control the robot in real-time and with high precision**.
+  * Our robot stack **allows implementing low-level controllers** to set joint positions via the KUKA FRI interface, see [lbrmed_control](./lbrmed_control) for an example.
+  * A Laptop with a standard Ubuntu installation is sufficient.
+  * No need to patch a kernel as we do not use kernel interrupts only the standard `ros_control` loop.
+  * You might observe connectivity errors if you launch additional loads, e.g. RViz, or use a network switch.
+* We provide a **development container**, so you can start without manually installing any dependencies.
+* For custom setups, **only ROS tools** like `wstool` / `vcs` and `rosdep` are required to install dependencies.
+* We built collision and visualization meshes for the LBR Med with internal electric connectors.

 # Install
 ## Devcontainer